EnesCeman/DataCamp-Course-Analyzing-Police-Activity-with-pandas-Kevin-Markham/README.md

 During this course many topics were covered using two datasets - one for the police stops in Rhode Island and the other for weather conditions during that period.

-Concepts that I managed to cover and understand after completing the course are the following: importing and cleaning data dealing with NaN/null values analyzing data calculating percentage values for columns visual data analysis dealing with DateTimeIndex using matplotlib to showcase simple visual representation of data resampling data sublopts for simultaneous graphic representations of different columns with different value scales trying different kind of plots in matplotlib (line chart, bar chart, barh, stacked bars, histograms...) merging dataframes on one common column using categories instead of strings for ordinal values and memory efficency creating MultiIndexed Series and using unstack() function on them to transform them into DataFrames using pivot_table function to get the same result as when unstacking MultiIndexed Series
+Concepts that I managed to cover and understand after completing the course are the following:
+* importing and cleaning data
+* dealing with NaN/null values
+* analyzing data
+* calculating percentage values for columns
+* visual data analysis
+* dealing with DateTimeIndex
+* using matplotlib to showcase simple visual representation of data
+* resampling data
+* sublopts for simultaneous graphic representations of different columns with different value scales
+* trying different kind of plots in matplotlib (line chart, bar chart, barh, stacked bars, histograms...)
+* merging dataframes on one common column
+* using categories instead of strings for ordinal values and memory efficency
+* creating MultiIndexed Series and using unstack() function on them to transform them into DataFrames
+* using pivot_table function to get the same result as when unstacking MultiIndexed Series etc.